Coast Line (California): Current lines

 The Peninsula Corridor Joint Powers Board purchased the line on the San Francisco Peninsula north of Tamien in 1991, and the line north of Santa Clara is primarily used by passenger services.
 In 1992, Southern Pacific granted the Los Angeles County Transportation Commission an option to purchase the entire Coast Line for passenger train operations at 110 mi/hour.
 Upgrades to signals and tracks to enable higher-speed operations were estimated to cost $360 million at the time.
-In the case of both purchases, SP retained freight trackage rights along those lines which continue to be held by the company's Union Pacific.
+In the case of both purchases, SP retained freight trackage rights along those lines which continue to be held by the company's successor, Union Pacific.

 Service

 Freight

 Union Pacific freight trains run on the route, although the Fresno Subdivision through the San Joaquin Valley is the preferred north–south California route due to having easier grades and curves.
-The freight trains are typically local freights, empty baretable and autorack trains.
+The freight trains are typically local freights, empty bare-table and autorack trains.
+The line sees varying freight activity across its length.
+As of 2003, the line between Niles and San Jose saw four freight trains per day, the segment between San Jose and Watsonville saw 13 freight trains per day, between Watsonville and San Luis Obispo saw 7, San Luis Obispo to Santa Barbara saw 9, and 16 south of Santa Barbara to Los Angeles.
+Freight trains were serving San Francisco via Caltrain tracks and Union Pacific's spur between Oakdale Avenue and Cargo Way as of 2007.

 Passenger

 The Coast Line is used by commuter, regional, and inter-city passenger trains: